brigadecore/brigade/docs/content/intro/quickstart.md

     <script src="https://gist-it.appspot.com/https://raw.githubusercontent.com/brigadecore/brigade/v2/examples/12-first-payload/project.yaml"></script>

-    The project defines an handler for the "exec" event, that reads the event payload string and prints it out with "Hello, PAYLOAD!".
+    The project defines a handler for the "exec" event, that reads the event payload string and prints it out with "Hello, PAYLOAD!".

 1. Create the project in Brigade with the following command.